KyleLJohnson/Take-Home-Engineering-Challenge/README.md

   I knew using Python that the application wouldn't be scalable and the most performant.
 I just wanted to get a proof of concept working in the time constraint.

   <h2>If I Had More Time</h2>
-  I would definitely look into making this more scalable and efficient.
-There has to be a way this can run in Azure.
-I only made it work with Jan 2018 data.
+  <p>I would definitely look into making this more scalable and efficient.
+There has to be a way this can run in Azure. </p>
+  <p>I only made it work with Jan 2018 data.
 What about other months?
-Create web apis to get the data
+Create web apis to get the data. </p>
-  I was not able to make the data filterable by datatime.
-I would make that work.
+   <p>I was not able to make the data filterable by datatime.
+I would make that work. </p>

   So better UI, scalable and fast data analysis.
 I think the answer to all my wants exist somewhere in Azure, I just needed more time.